McNichols median real estate price is $81,839, which is less expensive than 91.6% of Michigan neighborhoods and 96.4% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Detroit, the McNichols neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The McNichols neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
+One of the unique characteristics of the McNichols neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
 Also of note, 54.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 64.7%.
 This is a higher percent living alone than we found in 99.4% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.